 You can fix Linux systems, automate clouds, write your own applications and understand that not all developers are evil but most project managers are.
 Now you’re ready to overcomplicate everything with Kubernetes.
 I half joke.
 Most companies with over 100 developers will have a platforms team and are moving to container orchestration platforms.

 Required Experience: 2 years+

 Generally you’re going to need to work at some kind of SaaS company.
 These are the companies that pay the big salaries and have the types of problems that SRE’s solve.
 You’ll be working in a platforms team and you’re usually outnumbered at least 10:1 developers vs SRE’s.
 Hopefully you’ve remembered the scars from your operationally focussed roles and weigh them against the pressures of software development.
 You’re now a very senior member of the team and should be mentoring other team members and helping solve complex architecture issues.

 If you have all of the knowledge contained above, plus experience working as an SRE at a well known SaaS company for a couple of years, then you’re the unicorn that every recruiter is currently looking for.
-Now you need to either optimise for lifestyle or income.
+Now you need to either optimize for lifestyle or income.

 Tell us about a new Kubernetes application

 Never miss a thing!
 Sign up for our newsletter to stay updated.